stellar/stellar-core/docs/learn/admin.md

 node will be stuck until all nodes come back and agree.
 On the other hand, a threshold too low may cause the node to follow a broken minority.

+### Quorum intersection
+As each quorum set refers to other nodes (that themselves have a quorum set configured), the overall network will reach consensus using this graph of nodes.
+Particular attention has to be made to ensure that the overall network has what is called "quorum intersection": no two distinct sets of nodes should not be allowed to agree to something different.
+The easiest way to ensure that is that all nodes should have a large overlap in how they configured their quorum set.
+Just like having redundant paths between machines in a network increases the reliability of the network.
+Overlap here means that any two nodes that reference a set of nodes:
+ * have a large overlap of the nodes
+ * the threshold is such that there will be some overlap between nodes regardless

+For example, consider two nodes that respectively reference the sets Set1 and Set2 composed of some common nodes and some other nodes.
+Set1 = Common + extra1
+Set2 = Common + extra2
+Then if you want to ensure that when reaching consensus, each node has at least "safety" nodes in common. threshold1 >= (size(extra1) + safety)/size(Set1) threshold2 >= (size(extra2) + safety)/size(Set2)

+This can be expressed in percentage:
+ * safetyP = safety/common * 100
+ * commonP = common/sizeof(SetN) * 100
+threshold then should be greater or equal to
+ 100 - commonP + (safetyP*commonP)/100
+ 100 + (1 - safetyP)*commonP

+ so if 80% of the nodes in the set are common, and you consider that seeing 60% of those is enough threshold should be set to 100 - 80 + 60*80/100 = 68

 ### Picking validators
 You want to pick validators that are reliable:
  * they are available (not crashed/down often)